The Formulation of Scaling Expansion in an Euler-Poisson Dark-fluid Model: Introduction

-Our goal is to use the Sedov--Taylor \emph{ansatz} to describe the time evolution of a dark fluid-like material characterized by a coupled nonlinear partial differential equation system.
-In our model, we study one of the simplest dark fluid materials, described by a polytropic (linear) equation of state.
+Our goal is to use the Sedov-Taylor \emph{ansatz} to describe the time evolution of a dark fluid-like material characterized by a coupled, non-linear partial differential equation system.
+In our model, we studied one of the simplest dark fluid material described by a polytropic (linear) equation of state.
 The dynamical evolution of the dark fluid is governed by the Euler equation and the gravitational field is described by the corresponding Poisson equation.
-We find time-dependent scaling solutions of the velocity flow, density flow, and gravitational fields, which can be good candidates to describe the evolution of the gravitationally coupled dust-like dark matter in the universe.
-We show that these kinds of solutions are consistent with the Newtonian Friedmann equations.
-They satisfy the mass conservation and acceleration equations and provide a similar expansion rate of the universe as the traditional solutions.
-The aim of this study is to broaden the knowledge of time-dependent self-similar solutions in these dark fluid models by improving upon and extending our previous model~\cite{ref-Pocsai}.
-We tested our model on cosmological scales; {moreover, we studied how the obtained evolution of the Hubble parameter and the ratio of the density parameters resemble other physical models.}
+We found time-dependent scaling solutions of the velocity flow, density flow, and gravitational fields, which can be good candidates to describe the evolution of the gravitationally coupled dust-like dark matter in the Universe.
+We showed that these kinds of solutions are consistent with the Newtonian Friedmann equations.
+They satisfy the mass conservation and acceleration equation and provide a similar expansion rate of the Universe as the traditional solutions.
+The aim of this study was to broaden our knowledge of time-dependent self-similar solutions in these dark fluid models, which improve and extend our previous model~\cite{ref-Pocsai}.
+We tested our model on the cosmological scales.
+Moreover, we studied how the obtained evolution of the Hubble parameter and the ratio of the density parameters resemble other physical models.